ACodingFish/LogitechGMouseFix/README.md

 * It requires opening the mouse and soldering (something that most people aren't comfortable with on such a high-priced device)
 * It voids the warranty

-The advantages of this fix:
+<i>The advantages of this fix:</i>
 * It does not require opening the mouse
 * It does not void the warranty
 * It is a feature within G HUB
 * If the issue still occurs or starts occuring again due to age, the delay length can be increased to compensate
 * Delays under 50 ms should be almost un-noticeable
+* It uses non-blocking code for events (meaning that inputs from other mouse buttons should not be blocked during the delay)

 <i>But..
 Doesn't a software fix affect the response times?</i> Technically yes, but realistically no. I tested this by altering the report rate in G HUB for 1000 Hz (a 1ms delay) to 500 Hz (a 2ms delay) and saw that this fixed my issue.
-Standard debouncing (delay) is usually somewhere between 10-20 ms for a button, and does not occur until AFTER the button has been pressed. <b>This means that the button press happens instantaneously, but then waits for a short delay time to be pressed again.</b>
+Standard debouncing (delay) is usually somewhere between 10-20 ms for a button, and does not occur until AFTER the button has been pressed. <b>This means that the button press happens instantaneously, but then waits for a short delay time to be pressed again so long as the delay is configured appropriately.</b>

 In a test scenario, I attempted to double-click as fast as I could to get some metrics on a reasonable debounce time that would go unnoticed.
 For the G502, I could not click faster than a delay of 75ms, meaning that a total delay of about 70ms should go unnoticed for most people.
 A reasonable time for the fastest possible double-click might be to assume 20 clicks/second, meaning a 50ms delay.
 Logitech's current code is limited by the report rate, which assumes 1000 clicks/second at 1000 Hz, which is pretty rediculous.
-My code on the other hand assumes a 20ms (50 clicks/second in the worst-case) delay, using 10ms for the down press and 10ms for the release (wich can be overlapping), between successive clicks and is configurable.
+My code on the other hand assumes a 20ms (50 clicks/second) delay, using 10ms for the down press and 10ms for the release (wich can be overlapping), between successive clicks and is configurable.

 ## II.
 Background
 I have a Logitech G502 that started double-clicking after 3-4 years.
 I looked up the current model of G502 (and several other gaming mice from different brands) and saw that they all had a similar issue.
 In under a year, most gaming mice would start having an issue with double-clicking.
 I have described this here: https://www.reddit.com/r/LogitechG/comments/j5uecz/software_fix_for_double_clicking_logitech_mice/